ebarlas/java-httpserver-vthreads/README.md

 # Caveats

-The JDK HTTP server is in a unique position.
-Despite being in the standard library and despite the promising throughput numbers shown here, it is not optimized for performance, and it doesn't represent a _fast_ Java HTTP server.
+Despite being in the standard library and despite the promising throughput numbers shown here, the JDK HTTP server is not optimized for performance, and it doesn't represent a _fast_ Java HTTP server.

-It's feature set if very limited.
+Furthermore, its feature set is limited.
 For example, it doesn't support HTTP/2.

 This isn't the case elsewhere.
 For example, the Go std lib web server, which has a very similar lightweight feel, is widely used and _does_ prioritize performance